Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Learning Error Correction Codes

 As elaborated above, by construction, the \gls{varqec} procedure does not explicitly enforce the ability to recover information from specific error types.
 Instead, the distinguishability loss naturally guides the encoding to focus on the most detrimental errors, minimizing the overall loss of information.
 As a result, \gls{varqec} codes should, in general, be classified as approximate \gls{qec} codes.

 However, we find that certain instances of \gls{varqec} codes can achieve exact error correction.
-For example, in \cref{subapp:dloss_code_distance} we show that \gls{varqec} codes with parameters [[$n\geq5,1$]] trained on depolarizing noise exhibit a code distance of $d=3$, matching the [[$5,1,3$]] perfect code~\cite{laflamme1996perfect}.
-This analysis is conducted usind a novel empirical method we introduce in \cref{subapp:randomized_ansatz}: Based on the worst-case distinguishability loss, it determines the potential code distance of any \gls{qec} or \gls{varqec} code.
+In particular, we verify this by evaluating the distinguishability loss of the code under all possible weight-$w$ errors.
+If all of these error patterns yield zero loss, then the code is said to have code distance $d = w + 1$.
+The empirical method is described in more detail in \cref{subapp:dloss_code_distance}.
+In particular, this analysis reveals that \gls{varqec} codes with parameters $((n\geq5,2))$ trained on depolarizing noise exhibit a code distance of $d=3$, matching the $[[5,1,3]]$ perfect code~\cite{laflamme1996perfect}.
 However, we again want to emphasize that the objective of \gls{varqec} is not to generate codes with a certain provable code distance, but to develop low-overhead codes tailored for the specific noise channel.

-As further motivation for training with the distinguishability loss, we derived a theoretical relationship to the worst-case fidelity after recovery.
-We state this connection informally here, with the details provided in \cref{subapp:dloss_fidelity_bounds}.
-It is important to note that certain mild assumptions on the noise channel are required, which are, however, satisfied for typical channels like depolarizing noise or bit-flip noise with a strength of $p \leq \frac{2}{3}$.
+As further motivation for training with the distinguishability loss, we derive a theoretical relationship to the worst-case fidelity after recovery.
+We state this connection informally here, with the formal proof deferred to \cref{subapp:dloss_fidelity_bounds}.

-\begin{theorem*}[Upper bound on fidelity loss, informal] The worst-case distinguishability loss $\overline{\mathcal{D}}$ under a well-behaved noise channel $\mathcal{N}$ guarantees the existence of a recovery operation that achieves a worst-case fidelity loss bounded by:
+\begin{theorem*}[Upper bound on fidelity loss, informal] The worst-case distinguishability loss $\overline{\mathcal{D}}$ under a noise channel $\mathcal{N}$ guarantees the existence of a recovery operation that achieves a worst-case fidelity loss bounded by:

 Consequently, a lower distinguishability loss ensures a lower fidelity loss, meaning a higher worst-case fidelity after recovery. \end{theorem*}